josejhkim/tp/docs/UserGuide.md

 - r/ → RSVP status (YES or NO, NO_RESPONSE)

-<box type="tip" seamless> Refer to the dietary restriction section below to see the full list of dietary restrictions to choose from.
+<box type="tip" seamless> Refer to the dietary restriction section below to see the full list of dietary
+restrictions to choose from.
 </box>

-Allowed DIETARY_RESTRICTION values:
+Allowed DIETARYRESTRICTION values:
 - NONE
 - VEGETARIAN
 - VEGAN